 Repeat the above steps to create all of the needed statuses in the workflow.

-The statuses will appear in the same order in the Status drop-down in the issue editor as they are in on the Workflows tab.
+The statuses will appear in the same order in the Status drop-down in the Issue editor as they are on the Workflows tab.

 Configuring the Workflow

 If you want to allow any transition to any status in the workflow, then you do not need to configure the workflow.
 Users will be able to move their issues freely between all statuses and there will be no preconditions or constraints tied to the transitions.
-If, however, you want to add constraints to the statuses and to the transitions, then you will need to create a configuration for the workflow.
-To do this, select the workflow and click Edit config.
+If, however, you want to add constraints to the statuses and to the transitions, then you will need to define a workflow configuration.